Steven-Theuerl/Steven-Theuerl/README.md

 and Ubuntu Linux on VPSs.
 I am interested in building datasets and agentic behaviors for AI,
 and much much more.
 My list of things I want to do is very large, and it's always getting bigger.

+All of my work has been built as my IP, or for a client, so all of my actual repos are private - though
+the biggest projects that I have finished or am working on now have public facing READMEs that you can find below.

-You can read more about my work through the following links;
+You can also read more about my work through the following links;
 [Portfolio](https://www.steventheuerl.xyz) | [Blog](https://www.tsundoku.blog) | [LinkedIn](https://www.linkedin.com/in/steven-theuerl-919175209)